-B. Surface Waves
+A. Sea Surface

-Sea surface has a significant impact on the multipath structure of the underwater channel [67] [68], as depicted by the ray reflections in Fig. 2.
-The acoustic waves reflected off the sea surface incur a 180° phase shift, thus causing strong multipath interference near the surface.
-Therefore, it is important to include a realistic shape of the sea surface in our ray tracing simulations to yield a more realistic distribution of reflected signal paths, as opposed to a perfectly flat sea surface simulated thus far.
+The sea surface has a significant impact on the multipath structure of the UWA channel [67] [68].
+The acoustic waves are reflected off the sea surface with negligible loss and a 180^o phase shift, thus potentially resulting in destructive multipath interference.
+Therefore, it is important to include a realistic shape of the sea surface in the beam tracing simulations to obtain more realistic scattering patterns of reflected signal paths, compared with the perfectly flat sea surface shown in the plots in the previous section.